amjack100/gnulinux-tk-website/content/builtins/shutdown.md

 draft: true
 ---

-`shutdown` is a command true to its name, allowing one to shutdown their computer via the command line. `shutdown` also provides 3 options in particular which, when each used individually, perform the same functionality as the `poweroff`, `reboot`, and `halt` commands.
+`shutdown` is a command which simply allows one to shutdown their computer via the command line. `shutdown` also provides 3 options in particular which, when each used individually, perform the same functionality as the `poweroff`, `reboot`, and `halt` commands.

 ## Usage Examples